Skip to content

 Tuning Parameter

-Staring from the loss, use back-propagation to calculate gradients.
+Staring from the loss, use backpropagation to calculate gradients.

 Don't forget resetting gradients to zero !!
 But why?